bigmms/reinforcement_learning_hdr/README.md

 ```
 2. Place your own **LDR images** in `./test/Images` folder.
 (There are several sample images there).
 3. Download pretrained models from [Google Drive](https://drive.google.com/drive/folders/1iqkGTl8sqoVEaVFo4uoAJiLFtce_f8cu?usp=sharing).
 Place the trained model in `./checkpoints`.
-4. Download pretrained vgg16.npy from [Google Drive](https://drive.google.com/drive/folders/1sZm02iXsO6hYowMHodLiBEOl2xWWiRYI?usp=sharing).
-Place the trained model in the root directory.
-5. Run test.
+4. Run test.
 We provide the trained model and you can config in the `agent_test.py`.
 ```
 python agent_test.py
 ```
-6. The results are in `./test/test_run/results` folder.
+5. The results are in `./test/test_run/results` folder.